Shou-/KawaiiBot-hs/README.md

 =================

 This is a Haskell rewrite of KawaiiBot.
-KawaiiBot is a lewd IRC bot that does useless things, such as checking the weather, grabbing information about anime and manga, and printing lewd messages.
+KawaiiBot is a kawaii IRC bot that does useless things, such as checking the weather, grabbing information about anime and manga, and much more.

 See `Config.example.hs` for options.